chbrown/scripts/README.md

     sf tacc: /Volumes/tacc

 # soundcloud

 Python rendition of Luka Pusic's soundcloud.sh downloader.
 His wasn't unescaping higher order Unicode character escapes.
 Well, the Mac OS X filesystem totally supports UTF-8, and this script does too.

     soundcloud https://soundcloud.com/oskmusic

+# statuses

+Give it the directories of your git repositories and it'll run `git status` on them all and colorize them and tell you which ones need committing and pushing.

+    statuses ~/github/*/

 # stopwatch